Tsuen Wan District Council

 The Tsuen Wan District Council (荃灣區議會) is the district council for the Tsuen Wan District in Hong Kong.
 It is one of 18 such councils.
-The Tsuen Wan District Council currently consists of 21 members, of which the district is divided into 19 constituencies, electing a total of 19 with 2 ex officio members who is the Tsuen Wan and Ma Wan rural committee chairmen.
-The latest election was held on 24 November 2019.
+The Tsuen Wan District Council currently consists of 22 members, of which the district is divided into two constituencies, electing a total of 4 members, 8 district committee members, 8 appointed members, and 2 ex officio members who is the Tsuen Wan and Ma Wan rural committee chairmen.
+The latest election was held on 10 December 2023.